Rich Sutton (May 28, 2018)

 Problem drift in reinforcement learning control

 Reinforcement learning (RL) problems related to action selection, or control, have gradually changed since the late 1950s.
 I discuss how Value Iteration, a precursor to deep Q-networks (DQN), has inspired algorithms that each solve one of these slightly different control problems.
-I argue that the Value Iteration was developed for a problem that is so different from the current RL control setting that the performance of methods related to Value Iteration is inherently limited when those methods are applied to the current problem setting.
+I argue that the Value Iteration was developed for a problem that is so different from the current RL control setting that the performance of methods related to Value Iteration is

 YouTube